dotnet/AspNetCore.Docs/aspnetcore/mobile/native-mobile-backend.md

 > [!NOTE]
 > Make sure you run the application directly, rather than behind IIS Express, which ignores non-local requests by default.
 Run [dotnet run](/dotnet/core/tools/dotnet-run) from a command prompt, or choose the application name profile from the Debug Target dropdown in the Visual Studio toolbar.

 Add a model class to represent To-Do items.
-Mark required fields using the `[Required]` attribute:
+Mark required fields with the `[Required]` attribute:

 [!code-csharp[](native-mobile-backend/sample/ToDoApi/src/ToDoApi/Models/ToDoItem.cs)]